HomeHow To GuidesPower Equipment RepairHow to Read a Spark Plug | Spark Plug Photos

 How to Read a Spark Plug | Spark Plug Photos

-How To Inspect the Condition of Spark Plug + How to set Spark Plug Gap
+How To Inspect Spark Plugs + How to set Spark Plug Gap

-This article and our spark plug photos will help you identify any spark plug’s condition and whether it’s worth saving or should be replaced.
+Referring to the spark plug photos below helps you identify the condition of any spark plug and whether it’s worth saving or should be replaced.

 How to Read a Spark Plug